LT-IntroToAI-SY2526/assignment-0-usurfonrocks/writeup.md

 **3. What is a repository and what does it contain?**

 A repository is pretty much your assignment and its where you can access all of your work.
----
+You can also collaborate and work with other people as well as access their work.

 ## Profile Repository Link